gkwa/refinedrobin/src/config/prompt-templates.md

 - Ensure search links cover different aspects of the topic (beginner tutorials, advanced techniques, real-world applications, etc.)
 - Include both text-based and video resources when appropriate
 - Include links that gather sentiment
+- Include links that will find the people mentioned
+- Include links that will find how well the companies involved in the article are doing

 **Quality Checks:**